cpulvermacher/claude-model-provider/README.md

 The extension will prompt you to enter your API key when you first use it.
 It's recommended to generate a new key from the [Claude Console](https://platform.claude.com/settings/keys).

+To change your key later, run the `Claude Model Provider: Reset API Key` command from the Command Palette.

 ## Disclaimer

 This extension is not associated with Anthropic.
 It's an independent project that uses Anthropic's API.

+Usage is billed to your own account at standard API rates.

 ## Support